 JPEG - Joint Photographic Experts Group

-JPEG (jpg or jpe) is the method of choice for serving photo quality images on the web.
+JPEG (jpg or jpe) is the method of choice for serving photo-quality images on the web.
 It uses a compression algorithm which removes data from the image in order to reduce the file size.
 It also compresses similar parts of the image together.
 The higher the compression level, the more aggressive the algorithm removes and compresses data.
 You should find a trade-off between image size and image quality.
-If open a JPEG image in an editor, make a change and re-save it, you will loose more data from the image.
+If open a JPEG image in an editor, make a change and re-save it, you will lose more data from the image.
 The more times you do this, the more data is removed by the compression algorithm.
 Eventually, the image will be so garbled, you won't be able to make anything out.

 SVG - Scalable Vector Graphics

 SVG is a relative newcomer to the graphics format.
 It is the only vector format in this collection.
 SVG is an XML-style markup driven format supported in every browser, except Internet Explorer versions prior to 9 and Android versions below version 3.

 SVG offers resolution-independent graphics, which means that the image can be enlarged or reduced without pixelation.
 SVG offers a way to do full resolution graphical elements, no matter what size screen, what zoom level, or what resolution your user's device has.

 SVG is a revolutionary image format, but it is not suitable for complex images or photographic images.
 It is great for logos, symbols, icons, graphs or anywhere else where solid colours or basic image elements are required.

 Comparision of Image File Formats